dscc-admin-ch/vllm/deployment/README.md

 ## Helm deployment
 In order to deploy using helm :

-Go to directory `cd ./helm/cpu` and use the following commands:
+Go to directory `cd ./helm/gpu` and use the following command:

 ```bash
 helm install llm-serving .